AlexKraken/warehousing-scripts/README.md

       Enter `http://127.0.0.1:5000` in a web browser to access the website (don't exit out of that terminal!)

-   7. When finished, stop the server by pressing `CRTL + C`, and deactivate the virtual environment by typing
+   7. When finished, stop the server in the terminal by pressing `CRTL + C`, and deactivate the virtual environment by typing
       ```sh
       deactivate
       ```